On the regularity issues of a class of drift-diffusion equations with nonlocal diffusion: Introduction

-By applying the method of nonlocal maximum principle in a unified way, we show the global well-posedness result for the slightly supercritical drift-diffusion equation \EQ{DDeq}-\EQ{uexp} at either {\textrm Case (I)} or {\textrm Case (II)}, and the eventual regularity of global weak solution for the supercritical type equation \EQ{DDeq}-\EQ{uexp} at {\textrm Case (III)}.
-Compared with the eventual result obtained in \cite{Kis} for the supercritical SQG equation, we have an explicit control on the eventual regularity time (i.e., the time after which the solution is regular) which is small enough as $\sigma\rightarrow 0$, $\alpha=1$ or under the condition \eqref{m-int}.
-By using this point, we prove a type of global result recently obtained by Coti Zelati and Vicol in \cite{CzV}, and also get the global regularity of vanishing viscosity solution for the equation \EQ{DDeq}-\EQ{uexp} at some logarithmically supercritical cases.
+By applying the method of nonlocal maximum principle in a unified way, we show the eventual regularity of global weak solution for the supercritical type equation \eqref{DDeq}-\eqref{uexp} at \textrm{Case (I)}.
+Compared with the eventual result obtained in \cite{Kis} for the supercritical SQG equation, we have an explicit control on the eventual regularity time (i.e., the time after which the solution is regular) which is small enough as $\sigma\rightarrow 0$, $\alpha=1$.
+In accordance with this point, we further prove the global regularity result for the logarithmically supercritical drift-diffusion equation \eqref{DDeq}-\eqref{uexp} at either \textrm{Case (II)} or \textrm{Case (III)}.

-Precisely, our first result is the global well-posedness for the the slightly supercritical equation \EQ{DDeq}-\EQ{uexp}, partially generalizing the result of \cite{DKSV} on the slightly supercritical SQG and Burgers equations. \begin{theorem} Assume that $\theta_0\in H^s(\R^d)$, $s>\frac{d}{2}+1$, and either \textrm{Case (I)} or \textrm{Case (II)} is considered with $\alpha\in ]0,1]$, $\sigma\in[0,1[$ and some constant $c_0=c_{\alpha,\sigma}>0$.
-In addition, suppose the radial function $m$ appearing in $K$ satisfies